MicrosoftDocs/learn/learn-pr/wwl-azure/explore-azure-storage/includes/11-examine-sap-hana-dynamic-tiering-2-0.md

   :::column-end:::
 :::row-end:::

-However, there is no strict rule about the possible combinations.
+However, there's no strict rule about the possible combinations.
 The choice is dependent on the specific customer workload and all combinations of SAP HANA-certified M-series VMs with supported DT 2.0 VMs (M64-32ms and E32sv3) are supported.

 Installing DT 2.0 on a dedicated VM requires network throughput between the DT 2.0 VM and the SAP HANA VM of 10 Gb minimum.
 Therefore, it's mandatory to place all VMs within the same Azure VNet and enable Azure accelerated networking.